-The financial services in India are witnessing a rapid expansion of a diversified financial sector, both in terms of the strong growth of existing financial services firms and the entry of new companies into the industry.
-Financial services in India is made up of commercial banks, insurance companies, non-banking financial corporations, cooperatives, pension funds, mutual funds and other smaller financial institutions.
+The financial services in India are witnessing a rapid expansion of a diversified financial sector, both in terms of the strong growth of existing financial services firms and the entry of new finance companies into the industry.
+Financial services in India is made up of components of financial system such as commercial banks, insurance companies, non-banking financial corporations, cooperatives, pension funds, mutual funds and other smaller financial institutions.

-The banking regulator has recently allowed new entities to be formed, such as payment banks, thereby adding to the form of entities operating in the sector.
-However, the sector of financial services in India is primarily the banking sector, and non-banking financial companies, with commercial banks responsible for more than 64% of the total assets held by the financial system.
+The banking regulator has recently allowed new finance companies and other entities to be formed, such as payment banks, thereby adding to the form of entities operating in the sector.
+However, the sector of financial services in India is primarily the banking sector, and non-banking finance companies, with commercial banks responsible for more than 64% of the total assets held by the financial system.

-Several reforms have been initiated by the Government of India to liberalise, control and develop this sector.
-Different steps have been taken by the Government and the Reserve Bank of India (RBI) to promote easy access to Micro, Small and Medium Enterprise (MSME) finance.
+Several reforms have been initiated by the Government of India to liberalize, control and develop the different types of financial markets in India.
+Many steps have been taken by the Government and the Reserve Bank of India (RBI) to promote easy access to Micro, Small and Medium Enterprise (MSME) finance.
 These initiatives of government backed financial management and financial services in India include the introduction of the MSME Credit Guarantee Fund Scheme, the issuance of guidelines to banks on collateral criteria, and the establishment of a Production and Refinance Agency for Micro Units (MUDRA).